Mark's area of expertise includes small incision cataract surgery, glaucoma and inflammatory eye disease (uveitis).

 He is also a Surgical Trainer for the Royal College of Ophthalmologists where he trains surgeons in microsurgery and phacoemulsification cataract surgery.

 Mark has one of the largest private ophthalmic practices in Central London based at The London Clinic in Harley Street and in the private wing of Moorfields Eye Hospital.
-He holds 2,000 private consultations a year and carries out 200+ private procedures (a mix of cataract, complex glaucoma surgery and laser procedures) in addition to those he performs on the NHS.
+He holds over 2,000 private consultations a year and carries out 200+ private procedures (a mix of cataract, complex glaucoma surgery and laser procedures) in addition to those he performs on the NHS.

 With cataract surgery, his focus is on achieving the best results and he is sensitive to the to the varying needs of his patients whilst using the most up to date technologies.
 For example, the use of specific lens implants to reduce dependence on glasses.